AMoazeni/Machine-Learning-Database-Prediction/README.md

 Take me to the [code and Jupyter Notebook](https://colab.research.google.com/drive/1fkkPPombnFH7_A8dlOkia2P0SZWMVt7o)!

-This article shows you the theory and code behind a popular Machine Learning technique called Artificial Neural Network (ANN) which is commonly referred to as Deep Learning.
+This article shows you the theory and code behind a popular Machine Learning technique called Artificial Neural Network (ANN) which is a common Deep Learning algorithm.

 You are provided with a Bank database with 10,000 customers.
 You're training an ML model to predict the likelihood of a customer leaving or staying with the bank.
 This code is robust in architecture and can be modified to predict all sorts of customer behavior, provided with enough data.